kai3n/Early-Warning-System/README.md

 ##  3  Approach(My thought process)

 I was thinking about what kinds of labeled dataset I might be able to use to implement this binary classification.
-This is because the supervised learning make usually better outcome than unsupervised learning.
+This is because the supervised learning usually has a better outcome than unsupervised learning.
 However, I couldn’t find the right dataset for this problem.
-The most similar one is Twitter dataset for sentiment analysis, but this is not that perfectly matched with this problem even though they have relationship with each other.
+The most similar one is Twitter dataset for sentiment analysis, but this is not that perfectly matched with this problem.
 I guess there would be many neutral or positive tweets which are indicating Bieber’s trouble such as "Justin Bieber DRUNK SINGING, Continues Celebrating 21st Birthday”.

-After that I was thinking about labeling twitter data manually and do supervised learning with any well known algorithm.
-However, considering the given 14 days for this challenge, that period was not enough to spend time to labeling manually(Even, I had to do a bunch of class HWs) Finally, I gave up doing supervised learning for this challenge and then tried to come up with unsupervised learning or semi-supervised learning which don’t need labels.
+After that I was thinking about labeling Twitter data manually and do supervised learning with any well known algorithm.
+However, considering the given 14 days for this challenge, that period was not enough to spend time to label manually (I still had to do a bunch of class HWs) Finally, I gave up doing supervised learning for this challenge and then tried to come up with an unsupervised learning or semi-supervised learning strategy which doesn’t need labels.

 I was pondering for a long time as I was lying down on my bed at night, and I thought I have to basically make a news aggregator.
 Then, I need to find a bunch of posts about the same topic and filter those topics to the ones I want.
 I came up with clustering algorithms such as K mean Clustering.
 Similarly, I got another idea which use anomaly detection to find out normal input, and I decided to use this idea to solve this problem.

-First of all, I am going to collect a bunch of vocabulary list that is related to celebrities’ trouble such as drunk driving, guilty, or drug.
+First of all, I collect a bunch of vocabulary list that is related to celebrities’ trouble such as drunk driving, guilty, or drug.
-Second, I am going to filter the tweets that don’t include any vocabulary of the list based on the twitter sentiment dataset.
+Next, I filter the tweets that don’t include any vocabulary on the list based on the twitter sentiment dataset.
 What I get from the filtered dataset would have the same domain in terms of troubles.
 In other words, the train set would be only composed of anomalies.
 Third, my strategy is to build auto-encoder with this train set.
-If I put normal tweets that aren't related to troubles, the loss of the model would get high.
-Otherwise, the loss would get close to 0.
+If I put normal tweets that aren't related to troubles, the loss of the model would be too high.
+Otherwise, the loss would be close to 0.
 If the loss is close to 0, I will consider that this tweet might talk about troubles.
-Thus, if a tweet make the loss low and a tweet include the target word such as “Justin Bieber”, I will notify this tweet through email.
+Thus, if a tweet makes the loss low and it includes the target word such as “Justin Bieber”, I will notify this tweet through email.

 ##  4  Application Pipeline
 ![Pipeline](pipeline.png)